open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

    1. Flash the [Raspberry Pi OS ](https://www.raspberrypi.com/software/){:target="_blank"}{: .externalLink} {{site.data.keyword.linux_notm}} image onto your MicroSD card.

       For more information about how to flash MicroSD images from many operating systems, see [Raspberry Pi Foundation ](https://www.raspberrypi.org/documentation/installation/installing-images/README.md){:target="_blank"}{: .externalLink}.
-      These instructions use Raspberry Pi OS for wifi and SSH configurations.
+      These instructions use Raspberry Pi OS for WiFi and SSH configurations.

       **Warning:** Flashing an image onto your MicroSD card permanently erases any data that is already on your card.

-   2. (optional) If you plan to use wifi to connect to your device, edit your newly flashed image to provide the appropriate WPA2 wifi credentials.
+   2. (optional) If you plan to use WiFi to connect to your device, edit your newly flashed image to provide the appropriate WPA2 WiFi credentials.

       If you plan to use a wired network connection, you do not need to complete this step.

-      On your MicroSD card, create a file that is named `wpa_supplicant.conf` within the root level folder that contains your wifi credentials.
+      On your MicroSD card, create a file that is named `wpa_supplicant.conf` within the root level folder that contains your WiFi credentials.
 These credentials include your network SSID name and passphrase.
 Use the following format for your file:

       ```txt
       country=US